KonstantinKai/meta-injector/packages/meta-injector-react/README.md

 ## Usage

-Create application level hook and ReactElement for using `meta-injector`
+Create application level hook and ReactElement for using `@kdev/meta-injector`

 ```ts
 // file: services.ts